-Having retrieved his bride. it is now time to present the bride’s parents with the Sin sod.
-A tray where all the gifts and money are resting is offered.
-After the gifts are accepted the items will be wrapped in silk and handed to the mother of the bride.
+Having retrieved his bride.
+It is now time to present the bride’s parents with the Sin sod.
+A tray/decorated bowl, upon which the gifts and money rest, is offered to the parents.
+After the gifts are accepted, the items are wrapped in silk and handed to the mother of the bride.

-As tradition dictates, and to display how generous the groom is, the bride’s mother will make a show of carrying the heavy loaded package as if it’s extremely heavy.
+As tradition dictates, and to display how generous the groom is, the bride’s mother will make a show of carrying the offering as if it’s extremely heavy.